Program of Study

 Coursework encompasses all four of the major elements of materials science and engineering:

-In our undergraduate program, you will choose a minimum of two areas of specialization:
+In our undergraduate program, you will choose a minimum of one area of specialization:

 Courses